cameronabel/epicodus-capstone/README.md

 ### Research & Planning Log

 - Primarily focused on React Native extra-curricular course.
 As of 6/25/2023, am on section 8 of 19 with a total course time of 12hr 42min (watched at 125% speed for real-time commitment of approx. 10 hr 10min)
+- Approx. 90 minute session w/nerd wife discussing how she would best use this app (she paints miniatures), as well as some design strategy (she has experience in web design)

 ### Links for later